strauberly/the-daily/README.md

-This is where you will see what I am up to on a daily basis for programming and using git.
+Daily practice in programming and git.

 Will try to find a way to notate in an organized as it will essentially be a running string of programming solutions that may not make sense when viewed all together.

 Please feel free